More things to do with do with dovetails.

 The project that I’m working on at the moment has twelve timber shelves as part of the design.

 I was able to source a selection of recycled messmate and mountain ash in small dressed boards, which I decided to use for this part of the project

-The shelves needed to be a 245mm wide and the board’s ranged in width from 40mm to 80mm wide so a selection of boards needed to be joined together to give me a board as near to my 245mm width as required.for the project.
+The shelves needed to be a 245mm wide and the board’s ranged in width from 40mm to 80mm, so a selection of boards had to be joined together to give me a panel as near to my 245mm width as required for the project.

-I have a full router table set up so another possibility is to use was biscuits, but frankly I don’t like biscuits, you may as well butt join the pieces for all the additional strength that you’ll gain from them.
+I have a full router table set up, so another possibility is to use was biscuits, but frankly, I don’t like them You may as well butt-join the pieces for all the additional strength that you’ll gain from them.

 Once cured the shelves were planed flat to remove any irregularities and sanded to 80 grit.

 As there were 12 shelves to add dovetail keys to, I made a simple jig to speed up the process of routing the channels and to ensure continuity of dovetail placement on all the shelves.
 The jig is just a 3-sided frame, screwed to a sacrificial board with a straight edge attached to guide the router.

 The position of the trench is determined by the placement of the straight edge, relative to the edge of the board.
 Remember to take into account the width of your router base when working out the correct position and double check that everything’s square before you screw the straight edge to the frame.

 The next step is to run a straight trench through the shelves to remove the bulk of the excess timber and to minimise strain on the dovetail cutter.
 I used my Festool of 1010, fitted with a 6 mm spiral uncut but to perform this task.

 It’s important not to avoid this step as the removal of the excess material from the trench allows the dovetail bit to perform much better and the bit is under much less strain.